William Teague House

-William Teague House is a historic home located near Siler City, Chatham County, North Carolina.
+The William Teague House is a historic home located near Siler City, in Chatham County, North Carolina.
 It was built in several sections built at various times during the first half of the 19th century.
-The property consists of a two-story log cabin dating from the 1820s-1830s; a 1 1/2-story, one room log section; and a rear shed and side frame addition.
+The property consists of a two-story log cabin dating from the 1820s to the 1830s; a 1 1/2-story, one-room log section, and a rear shed and side frame additions.
 The house exhibits vernacular Federal and Greek Revival design elements.
 Also on the property are a contributing small corn crib and a smokehouse.

 It was listed on the National Register of Historic Places in 1985.